Microbenchmarking NVIDIA's Blackwell Architecture: An in-depth Architectural Analysis: Conclusion

 \section{Conclusion}

 NVIDIA's B200 GPU marks a major shift in GPU architectures.
 Our work presents the first detailed microbenchmark suite-based characterization of the NVIDIA Blackwell B200 GPU.
 Our work offers insights into its architectural innovations and performance behavior.
-We quantify the impact of TMEM on matrix-heavy workloads, evaluate the throughput and optimal usage of the hardware decompression engine, and analyze 5th generation Tensor Core execution via the new \texttt{tcgen05} PTX instructions.
+We quantify the impact of TMEM on matrix-heavy workloads, evaluate the throughput and optimal usage of the hardware decompression engine, and analyze 5th-generation tensor core execution via the new \texttt{tcgen05} PTX instructions.
 Our study further assesses FP4 and FP6 precision trade-offs, benchmarks Blackwell across diverse workloads—including LLM inference, scientific kernels, and mixed-precision training—and distills actionable performance guidelines for developers targeting this next-generation architecture.
+Our experiments primarily exercised single-die behavior; dual-die (NV-HBI) interactions and cross-die latency remain as future work.